8 Considerations When Determining Questionnaire Length

 If an annual or biennial Employee Engagement questionnaire is your singular feedback tool, you need to collect as much data as you can, when you can.
 This means asking lots of questions to get a solid baseline, a lay of the land.
 Otherwise, you could be missing out on critical details.
 So, use that engagement survey to ask away.

-Some companies, like us, here at WorkTango, supplement a full-on engagement survey with regular targeted surveys as a part of our Active Listening model.
-We conduct an internal survey and share feedback every single week.
+Some companies, like us here at WorkTango, supplement a full-on engagement survey with regular targeted surveys as a part of our Active Listening model.
+We conduct an internal survey and share feedback every two weeks.
 Six questions.
 That’s all we ask.
-Response rates have yet to dip below 80-some percent while our eNPS is always (boastfully) high, a great example of survey fatigue being a misnomer.
+Response rates seldom dip below 80-some percent while our eNPS is always (boastfully) high, a great example of survey fatigue being a misnomer.

-Others we work with deploy pulse surveys on a biweekly, monthly, or quarterly basis to better understand the employee experience and become nimbler in the process.
+Others we work with deploy pulse surveys on a weekly, monthly, or quarterly basis to better understand the employee experience and become nimbler in the process.

 Whatever cadence your organization chooses, make sure survey frequency aligns with management’s ability to act on findings.